What is SUMO?

 4:00 to 6:00 PM each Friday in 380-381U

 This is a fun weekly social event where students interested in math can get together and socialize over math problems, logic puzzles, and snacks.

 Stanford Math Tournament

-This is a competition we write and run every winter for hundreds of local high-school students as well as a number of teams from across the country and even across the world.
+This is a competition we write and run every winter for hundreds of local high-school students from the Bay Area.

 If you would like to receive SUMO announcements and notifications about SUMO events:

-- Click here to subcribe to our mailing list.
+- Click here to subscribe to our mailing list.

 If you have suggestions on new events or general comments: